 The International Federation of Rock Art Organisations (IFRAO) is a federation of national and regional Organisations promoting the study of palaeoart and cognitive archaeology globally.
 It was established in September 1988 in Darwin, Australia, by nine founding members (see history of IFRAO).
-Currently IFRAO has 51 regional members covering most of the globe.
+Currently, IFRAO has 60 regional member organisations covering most of the globe.

 Offices of the IFRAO Representatives